-Wed, Sep 16 | 12:00pm - 1:30pm & 5:30pm - 7:30pm Given that virtually everything in security is accomplished with a tool, exposure to those tools is a very important part of the SANS training event learning experience.
+Wednesday, June 15 | 12:00pm - 1:30pm & 5:30pm - 7:30pm

+Given that virtually everything in security is accomplished with a tool, exposure to those tools is a very important part of the SANS training event learning experience.
 Leading solution providers will be on hand for a one-day vendor expo, an added bonus to registered training event attendees.
+Attendees can visit sponsors during the lunch time and evening Vendor Expo hours to receive stamps on the Passport-to-Prizes form.
+Prize drawings will occur at the Vendor Welcome Reception.